Jesus gets a speedy trial

-Nard, which has the earthy fragrance of cyprus, was one of the most expensive perfumes and anointing oils available.
+Nard, which has the earthy fragrance of cypress, was one of the most expensive perfumes and anointing oils available.
 Nard was extracted from spikenard plants native to India’s Himalayan Mountains, some 2,500 miles (4,000 km) east of what is now Israel.
-It took about a year’s salary for the average working man to buy a flask of 16 ounces (.5 l).
+It took about a year’s salary for the average working man to buy a flask of 16 ounces (.5 liter).

 Mark quotes the complainers as saying the perfume was worth 300 denarii.
 A denarius was commonly considered the daily salary of a worker.

 More literally, “This is my blood of the covenant.”
-It’s phrased in a way that would remind Mark’s readers of what Moses said after he splashed blood on an altar: “This blood confirms the covenant the LORD has made with you” (Exodus 24:8 New Living Translation).
-See footnote for 13:20.
+It’s phrased in a way that would remind Mark’s readers of what Moses said after he splashed blood on an altar: “This blood confirms the covenant the LORD has made with you” (Exodus 24:8, New Living Translation).
+See the footnote for Luke 13:20.